Herbal3d/herbal3d.github.io/architecture/Basil/index.md

 ADD MORE

-Basil's internal data model is described in the [Basil Entity Design] document.
+Basil's internal data model is described in the [Basil Item Design] document.

 Basil's authentication model and protocol is described in the [Basil Authentication] document.
 In general, the authentication/authorization system is opaque to Basil.